bojand/ghz/www/docs/options.md

 Reflect metadata as stringified JSON used only for reflection request.

+### `--max-recv-message-size`

+Maximum message size the client can receive.
+Can be specified as bytes, or using [human readable value](https://pkg.go.dev/github.com/dustin/go-humanize#ParseBytes) such as `42 MB`.

+### `--max-send-message-size`

+Maximum message size the client can send.
+Can be specified as bytes, or using [human readable value](https://pkg.go.dev/github.com/dustin/go-humanize#ParseBytes) such as `42 MB`.

 ### `-o`, `--output`

 Output path.
 If none is provided by default we print to standard output (stdout).